Opening date: 2019

-Sundukovy Sisters drew inspiration from the city’s historical background, its architecture and the archeological excavations discovered at the site.
-Overlaying the historical base with modern trends, designers created a whole, balanced and yet effective interior of a contemporary convention center, the venue for various cultural events, exhibitions and business-conferences.
+Sundukovy Sisters drew inspiration from the city’s historical background, its architecture and the archaeological excavations discovered at the site.
+Overlaying the historical base with modern trends, designers created a whole, balanced and yet effective interior of a contemporary convention centre, the venue for various cultural events, exhibitions and business conferences.

 Reflection in Our Design